Alluysl/alluysl-origins/README.md

 # Alluysl's Origins

-A mod that adds one origin for now, and should add more in the future.
+A mod that adds two origins for now, and should add more in the future.

 ## Origins